 Children of Men is a strong and intelligent venture into the dystopian future theme, a mini-genre that has waned somewhat in recent years.
 Indeed, Children of Men could easily be a throwback to 1970s dystopian films set in infertile/breeding-restricted futures such as The Last Child (1971), THX 1138 (1971), Z.P.G.
 (Zero Population Growth) (1971) and Logan’s Run (1976).

 Children of Men comes from Mexican director Alfonso Cuaron.
-Since first appearing with the romantic comedy Love in the Time of Hysteria (1991), Cuaron rapidly moved into English language with the children’s film A Little Princess (1995) and the modernised Great Expectations (1998).
+Since first appearing with the romantic comedy Love in the Time of Hysteria (1991), Cuaron moved into English language with the children’s film A Little Princess (1995) and the modernised Great Expectations (1998).
 Cuaron returned to Mexico for the incisively charged teen sexuality film Y Tu Mama Tambien (2001), which proved an international arthouse hit, and was then selected as director of Harry Potter and the Prisoner of Azkaban (2004), which is generally regarded as the best of the Harry Potter films.
+Subsequent to this, he went on to make the huge hit of Gravity (2013) and the critically celebrated Roma (2018).
 In all of these films, Cuaron shows an effortless ease at being able to move between genres – be it children’s fantasy, frothy or serious romantic comedy, big budget special effects fantasy, raw portraits of youth or (as here) bleak depictions of the future.

 Children of Men is based on the novel The Children of Men (1992) by British crime writer P.D.
 James, best known as the creator of Inspector Dalgleish.
 Children of Men has a number of similarities to another dystopian film that came out the same year – V for Vendetta (2006).
 Both Children of Men and V for Vendetta are dystopias set in Britain under a totalitarian police state (rather than in America where most filmed dystopias are located).
 Both films follow a revolutionary movement in the process of happening.
 More importantly, both films are adapted from the print medium but subtly alter the source work to reflect contemporary political concerns.
 V for Vendetta turned Alan Moore’s original graphic novels, which contrasted the differing ideals of totalitarianism and anarchy, into a polemic about contemporary US politics.
 Likewise, Children of Men turns much of P.D.
 James’s novel towards modern political issues.